Build an ISO Hybrid Live Image¶

 - ISO scan

 Usable in the same way with both dracut modules.
-This feature allows to boot the live ISO as a file from a grub loopback configured bootloader.
+This feature allows to boot the Live ISO as a file from a grub loopback configured bootloader.
 The

 live-grub-stick

-tool is just one example that uses this feature.
+tool is one example that uses this feature.
 For details how to setup ISO scan with theoverlay

 module see Deploy ISO Image as File on a FAT32 Formated USB Stick- ISO in RAM completely